-Careful examination of the above reveals that in developing countries, the following variables are mostly responsible for the inflationary process: import prices; wag rates; interest rates; exchange rates; money supply; unemployment rate; productivity.
-Even though all these variables are important, import prices seem most significant.
+Careful examination of the literature reveals that in developing countries, the following variables are mostly responsible for the inflationary process: import prices; wage rates; interest rates; exchange rates; excess money supply; unemployment rate; productivity.
+Even though all these variables are important, import prices seem most significant in this group.
+Studies from the more developed countries emphasize output gap and excess liquidity measures, which indicate that demand pressures significantly influence inflation rates.